yangao07/longcallD/README.md

-# Vincent: small and structural variant calling, genotyping, and phasing using long reads
+# LongcallD: small and structural variant calling, genotyping, and phasing using genomic DNA long reads